 Something that started as a Jazz Festival 16 years ago, now also offers great quality blues, soul, funk and even flamenco performers.
 The concerts take place at different venues like the Jamboree Club, Palau de la Musica and Moog Club, while Tarantos will host the flamenco artists.
 If popular American music is your thing, you are in for a treat.

 If you are planning to attend any of the concerts here, make it a full day or, even better, stay for a few days to explore the area.
 The festival takes place in the coastal town of Calella de Parafrugell (1.5 hours from Barcelona) which is one of the most charming villages around.
-Bryan Ferry, Texas, Damien Rice, Roger Hodgson and Andrea Bocelli are just some of the artists that will perform in 2018’s edition.
+Diana Krall, Ben Harper, Katie Melua and Jamie Cullum are just some of the artists that will perform in 2019’s edition.
 With the beautiful setting of Costa Brava, I bet you will remember this concert for a very long time.

 Barcelona Weather in August